1tablespooncornstarchor arrowroot powder + 1 tablespoon water

 Meanwhile, cook the pork.
 Slice the pork tenderloins into 2-inch medallions.
 Flatten each piece slightly and dry with paper towels.
 Sprinkle both sides generously with salt and pepper.

 Heat the olive oil over medium-high heat until shimmering, add the pork (you may have to do this in 2 batches) and cook without moving for 3-4 minutes.
 Flip and cook on the other side for another 2-3 minutes.
 Transfer to a plate and tent loosely with foil until ready to serve.
 Top with the warm applesauce and enjoy!

-I love serving this with mashed potatoes or roasted yukon gold potatoes for a true fall feast!
+*The applesauce can be made up to 5 days in advance and stored in an airtight container in the refrigerator.
+Gently reheat until warm before serving.I love serving this with mashed potatoes or roasted yukon gold potatoes for a true fall feast!
 To roast yukon gold potatoes, simply cut them into wedges, toss with olive oil and salt/pepper, then roast at 400F for 35-40 minutes.